 - Reflect on your goal and your current performance toward that goal.
 For example, assess your current depression screening rate and set a goal for improving that rate.

 - Assess your current workflow for behavioral health screening (e.g., depression screening).

 - Use a multidisciplinary team of staff and providers to map out the current workflow and brainstorm ways to improve it.

 - Use small tests of change in cycles to try promising new approaches.
 For example, the Plan-Do-Study-Act (PDSA) process can help guide improvement by systematically testing changes.

 - As you learn from each successive small test of change, try your workflow on a larger scale with the goal of finding an approach that can work across your organization.

-Useful Resource(s) for testing new workflows
+Useful Resource(s) for developing workflows and protocols for integrated care

 What Not To Do

 - Don’t rely on provider referral as your only method for identifying patients who could benefit from integrated care.

 - Don’t screen all patients for depression and other behavioral health conditions at every visit.
 Annual screening is less of a burden on patients and providers.